Scholarships and Financial Aid

 Awards and Scholarships

 Deadlines are nearly all in February.
-Check for scholarship announcements posted outside the Biology and Microbiology Department office, around mid-January.
+Check for scholarship announcements posted outside the Biology Department office, around mid-January.
 Award amounts may vary from year to year.
 (They are based on the interest earned on a donated principle.)
 All scholarships require at least a 3.0 GPA.

 - Charles P. Savino Family Scholarship: For full time undergraduate biology or microbiology majors who have sophomore standing or higher.
 The award is, in part, need-based.